input-output-hk/cardano-docs.iohk.io/_docs/protocols/handling-blocks-and-headers.md

 * [apply delegation](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Delegation/Logic.hs#L290),
 * [apply transactions](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Txp/Logic.hs#L72).

 Moreover, we can verify blocks before application (i.e. apply blocks only if they're valid).
 We use [`verifyAndApplyBlocks`](https://github.com/input-output-hk/cardano-sl/blob/517a72801c0bbb11a34c8d6a6d528fff5f094471/src/Pos/Block/Logic.hs#L404) function for it.
-If some error occurred during applying, two behaviour are possible:
+If some error occurred during applying, two behaviors are possible:

 1. all blocks applied inside this function will be rollbacked,
 2. this function will try to apply as much blocks as it's possible.